 - Grade one – minor: This is a minor tear with few muscle fibres injured.

 - Grade two – moderate:This is a moderate tear with more extensive damage to muscle fibres.

 - Grade three – major: This is a major or complete tear of the muscle fibres.
 Grade 3 strains are the more severe muscle strains.

 - Applying P.R.I.C.E (protection, rest, ice, compression and elevation) to reduce pain and inflammation

-- Exercises and stretching as part of calf strain rehabilitation program to strengthen the calf muscle
+- Exercises as part of calf strain rehabilitation program to strengthen the calf muscle

 - A sports chiropractor or physiotherapist will direct your rehabilitation.
 It is important that you complete your rehabilitation to ensure the full function of your calf muscle returns.

 - There are many calf strain reduction programs.
 If you have had one calf strain you are more likely to have another.
 By completing exercises (prehab) even when you don’t have an injury, you may reduce your risk of another calf strain.